bsiri/gegerator/Readme.md

 `npm run build` will build the webapp. about the front:
 * do remember to delete 'dist' when generating a clean distro (TODO: maven should do it)
+* if the ng proxy server (webpack) cannot find the backend, check proxy.conf.json to see if the path aligns with application.yaml webflux base-path

 ### How do I run it ?